Isaiah Tells the People that God Will Choose Them Again, but Did He Ever Stop?

-One phrase jumps out from today’s passage in Isaiah’s prophecy to God’s people: “once again he will choose Israel,” (Isaiah 14:1, NIV).
+One phrase jumps out from today’s passage in Isaiah’s prophecy to God’s chosen people: once again he will pick Israel.
 God, through Isaiah, gives his people hope for a better tomorrow.

 At this particular time, however, God’s people are discouraged; they feel he has abandoned them.
 They have no reason to celebrate; they have no cause for joy.
 God, it seems, has turned his back on them; it feels like he has left.